Asynchronous JavaScript

-Asynchronous JavaScript allows tasks to run independently of the main program flow, enabling applications to handle multiple operations simultaneously.
-This is essential for tasks that take an unpredictable amount of time, such as fetching data from a server.
-Instead of blocking code execution until a task completes, JavaScript can continue running other parts of the code, and then handle the async task results when ready.
+Asynchronous JavaScript allows tasks to occur independent of the flow of the main program; this enables applications to perform many operations and activities practically at once.
+This is essential for those operations that might take an arbitrary amount of time, say fetching data from a server.
+So, rather than blocking code execution until the task finishes, JavaScript continues executing other portions of code and only reacts to the async task’s results when they are available.

-Promises are the building blocks of async programming in JavaScript.
-They represent a value that may not be available immediately but will be resolved in the future.
+Promises form the building blocks of async JavaScript.
+They are considered as some value which may not be accessible at once but will be resolved in the future.

 Basic Syntax of Promises: